NordicESMhub/noresmdiagnostics/_episodes/07-exercise2.md

 ---

->## Interpolate CAM hybrid-sigma coordinate to pressure levels You should be able to run `task1.sh` to interpolate air temperature (T) to pressure levels.
+>## Interpolate CAM hybrid-sigma coordinate to pressure levels Inspect the script, and you should be able to run `task1.sh` to interpolate air temperature (T) to pressure levels.
 {: .callout}

 ```bash